 Christopher Phelps is a historian of modern American political and intellectual life.
 Born near Washington, D.C., he has taught at universities in five countries: Britain, the United States, Poland, Hungary, and Canada.
-He is author of the intellectual biography Young Sidney Hook (Cornell, 1997; 2d ed., Michigan, 2005) and Radicals in America (Cambridge, 2015), a comprehensive history of the American left since the Second World War co-authored with Howard Brick.
+He is author of the intellectual biography Young Sidney Hook (Cornell, 1997; 2d ed., Michigan, 2005) and the book Radicals in America (Cambridge, 2015), a comprehensive history of the American left since the Second World War co-authored with Howard Brick.

 Available for comment on most U.S.-related news events and items, particularly regarding these topics: